On automatic continuity of operators from ordered to topological vector spaces: Introduction and preliminaries

 \begin{question} \end{question}

-The ``conditional part'' of Question \ref{que 1S1} is open even when $X$ is reflexive, whereas the ``unconditional part'' has a negative answer due to Gowers and Maurey, who constructed a reflexive Banach space with no unconditional basic sequence \cite{GM-1993}.
-For such a Banach space $X$, every linear functional on $X$ is bounded along bounded unconditional basic sequences simply because of absence of these sequences.
-So, take any unbounded functional $f:X\to\mathbb{R}$.
-Therefore, it makes sense to deal with the following:
+The ``conditional part'' of Question \ref{que 1} is open even when $X$ is reflexive, whereas the ``unconditional part'' has a negative answer due to the example of a reflexive Banach space with no unconditional basic sequence constructed by Gowers and Maurey \cite{GM-1993} (every linear functional on this space is bounded on normalized unconditional basic sequences simply because of absence of such sequences, so, we take any unbounded functional on this space).
+Therefore, it makes sense to deal with the following questions.